VD-25/resume-analyzer/docs/SETUP.md

 cd ../frontend
 npm install
 ```
+- create a .env file in both frontend and backend with JWT_SECRET="tokenHere" where tokenHere is your JWT token.
 - Run frontend application by opening a terminal then type: `cd frontend && npm start`.
 - Run backend application by opeing a new terminal then type: `cd backend && node index.js`.
 After that, type "y" on keyboard and hit Enter.
 - You should be lead to the homepage.
 Sign up, log in, then navigate between endpoints.